J-Rebs/Cursor-Demo/data/output.md

 - **charges** (Negative Score: 1.000)

-## Most Negative Sentences
+## Negative Sentence Analysis

-The following sentences were identified as having the most negative sentiment using FinBERT:
+The following sentences were identified as having the most negative sentiment using FinBERT, a specialized financial sentiment analysis model.
+The scores represent the model's confidence in the negative sentiment.

 1. **Score: 0.972** - The Company expects its quarterly revenue and operating results to fluctuate. (from risk_ffb58afc-aa5d-4b55-8d12-8e0937575a35)